Loading Events

 Learning Objectives:

-1. Identify specific therapeutic interventions that can be used when working with a client with gambling-related problems.
+• Identify specific therapeutic interventions that can be used when working with a client with gambling-related problems.

-3. Participants will be able to define the term “cognitive distortion” and identify specific examples of distortions related to gambling.
+• Define the term “cognitive distortion” and identify specific examples of distortions related to gambling.

 Agenda: